trueskawka/generator-remark-gulp/README.md

 When you run `gulp`, the presentation files will be generated in the `presentation` directory.
-Every time you add or edit a slide, it will update the file, so just reload it in the broswer.
+Every time you add or edit a slide, it will update the file, so just reload it in the browser.
 When you're happy with your presentation, copy all the files in the `presentation` directory and use `index.html` as your main presentation file (or keep using `gulp`, or serve it from your server etc.).